 County College of Morris (CCM) recognizes that the responsibility of meeting college expenses can be difficult for many families.
 In keeping with CCM’s mission, the college attempts to provide financial assistance to full-time and part-time students who would otherwise be unable to attend.
 Student financial aid is available in the form of scholarships, loans, grants and part-time employment.
 Aid also may be available to assist those students participating in an approved consortium agreement with other area colleges (Domestic) or the Study Abroad (Mobility) program.

-To apply for need-based federal financial aid (Pell, SEOG, loans and college work study), New Jersey state grants or scholarships (TAG, EOF and NJSTAR), and most CCM scholarship programs, the student is required to fill out and submit a Free Application for Federal Student Aid (FAFSA).
-FAFSAs are available from high school guidance offices or online at www.fafsa.ed.gov.
-The FAFSA must be filed each academic year that the student plans on enrolling.
+To apply for need-based federal financial aid (Pell, SEOG, loans and college work study), New Jersey state grants or scholarships (TAG, EOF and NJSTAR), and most CCM scholarship programs, require completion of the Free Application for Federal Student Aid (FAFSA).
+FAFSA online url - www.fafsa.ed.gov.
+The FAFSA must be filed each academic year and is available October 1st of the preceding year.
 To allow ample time for processing and eligibility notification, applicants are urged to file their FAFSA by March 1 or no later than the IRS federal income tax filing period (April) each year.
 Students and parents who want to apply for Federal Student Aid must apply for a FSA ID.
 The FSA ID allows them to sign electronically upon completion of the FAFSA, in addition to accessing information at a later date if needed.
-The County College of Morris Federal Title IV School Code is 007106.
+The County College of Morris Federal School Code is 007106.
 This code must be entered on the application when filing, ensuring the college’s receipt of processed applications.
 Additionally, federal Stafford loan borrowers (subsidized, unsubsidized or parental PLUS loans) must complete an online Direct Master Promissory Note (Loan Application) and an online Entrance Counseling by visiting www.studentloans.gov.
+Financial Aid Resources for New Jersey Dreamers – Complete the NJ Alternative Financial Aid Application Only.
 For more information of federal aid visit: http://studentaid.ed.gov.
-For New Jersey, visit www.hesaa.org/.
+For New Jersey State financial student assistance, visit www.hesaa.org/.

 For additional assistance with the aid application process or downloading forms, visit www.ccm.edu/admissions/FinancialAid.
-The Office of Financial Aid is located in the Student Community Center, Room 210 and can be reached by phone at 973-328-5230, by fax at 973-328-5237, or by emailing email@example.com/.
+The Office of Financial Aid is located in the Student Community Center, Room 210 and can be reached by emailing email@example.com.

 Requirements for Receiving Federal and New Jersey State1 Assistance